Keyboard shortcuts

 command: test.sh

-Group Monitors
+Group Monitor

 A group monitor allows a single test script's execution to update the state for multiple entities.
 For example, you may be able to scrape the state of multiple hosts from a single controller, or you may want to monitor the state of multiple ports on a single switch.